About Us

 — C.S.
 Lewis.

 About: Kayla was born and raised on the central coast of California, and that is where her love of the outdoors blossomed.
-She has lived in Montana for almost a decade happy to call Bigfork home.
-Kayla has over 15 years of experience in teaching all ages- preschool through adult- and in creating and administering educational programs.
+She has lived in Montana for almost a decade and is happy to call Bigfork home.
+Kayla has over 17 years of experience in teaching all ages- preschool through adult- and in creating and administering educational programs.
 She saw a need for nature-based early education in the Flathead Valley and felt pulled to open her own program.

 Payten Fischer, Assistant Director | Lead Tots Guide